expresspigeon/blog/src/content/kb/editor/content-personalization.md

 ## Basic value merge

-Our general syntax for merging of data into a newsletter has the following format:
+Our general syntax for merging of data into a template has the following format:

  > `${field_name}` where `field_name` is a name of either a [Standard or a Custom field](contact-fields).

 Our platform allows for content personalization in just about any area.

-For standard and custom fields, use the UI to inject into your newsletter (include screenshot).
+For standard and custom fields, use the UI to inject into your template (include screenshot).

 ![](images/merge.png)